This was originally published at wwww.rebeccafifieldpreservation.com earlier today.

 When you care for a collection, you are keenly aware of your tiny point on the timeline of an object’s existence.
 Preservation isn’t like an exhibition deadline.
 There is no opening party, no symposium, no gala dinners.
 Preservation is constant, infinite, every day, ongoing.
 It is comprised of a continuum of actions that sustain material culture, so that we may continue to gain meaning from these objects.
 My work contributes to the preservation of ideas in tangible form.

 Upon viewing the video of the destruction, I wept.
 I started working in museums when I was 13.
 I have spent half my life working in the spaces where these men used sledgehammers.
+Men probably chatting causally about something banal like how to choose from these best lists for key chain knives, while historians weep!
 I have used environmental monitors and soft brushes where they used jackhammers.
 I know how preservation happens – it requires the concerted efforts of generations of people.
 It requires archaeologists, curators, conservators, registrars, technicians, mountmakers, scientists, preparators, security staff, photographers, packers and shippers, facilities staff – the list goes on.
 Under the sledgehammer, thousands of years of effort, ingenuity, and breakthrough that preserved the vision of past peoples were wiped away in minutes.

 When disaster strikes we turn to our cultural heritage to recover as soon as our basic survival needs are met.
 In some cases, they sustain us until our basic needs are met.
 How much harder that will be now, with this scar added to so many others.